 The requirements of certification programs can be used to focus the wildlife habitat enhancement efforts and further engage the community.
 The Audubon International's Audubon Cooperative Sanctuary Program promotes wildlife habitat enhancement as one of its cornerstone principles.
 These Guidelines and the Audubon International's Audubon Cooperative Sanctuary Program complement each other.
-The preparation and implementation of a Wildlife Habitat Enhancement Plan under these Guidelines would generally allow golf courses to achieve basic and recurring requirements for Audubon Cooperative Sanctuary certification.
+The preparation and implementation of a Wildlife Habitat Enhancement Plan under these Guidelines would generally allow golf courses to achieve basic and recurring requirements for Audubon International's Audubon Cooperative Sanctuary Program certification.